conradakunga/Blog/_posts/2026-05-12-determining-columns-and order-to-write-using-csvhelper-in-c-net.md

 }
 ```

-In our project we need to install the following packages:
+In our project, we need to install the following packages:

 1. [Bogus](https://github.com/bchavez/Bogus)
 2. [CSVHelper](https://github.com/joshclose/csvhelper)